-Capability Requirement (CR-ID) Parent Requirement Subrequirement 1 Subrequirement 2 Test Case CR-5.a.2 The MUD manager shall cache this newly received MUD file.
-IoT-10-v4, IoT-10-v6 CR-5.b The MUD manager shall attempt to validate the signature of the MUD file, but the signature validation fails (even though the certificate that had been used to create the signature had not been expired at the time of signing, i.e., the signature is invalid for a different reason).
-IoT-4-v4, IoT-4-v6 CR-5.b.1 The MUD manager shall cease processing the MUD file.
-IoT-4-v4, IoT-4-v6 CR-5.b.2 The MUD manager shall send locally defined policy to the router or switch that handles whether to allow or block traffic to and from the MUD-enabled IoT device.
-IoT-4-v4, IoT-4-v6 CR-6 The IoT DDoS example implementation shall include a IoT-1-v4, IoT-1-v6
+Capability Requirement (CR-ID) Parent Requirement Subrequirement 1 Subrequirement 2 Test Case or switch configura- tions.
+CR-5.a.2 The MUD manager shall cache this newly received MUD file.
+IoT-10-v4, IoT-10-v6 CR-5.b The MUD manager shall attempt to vali- date the signature of the MUD file , but the signature validation fails (even though the certificate that had been used to cre- ate the signature had not been expired at the time of signing, i.e., the signature is invalid for a different reason).
+IoT-4-v4, IoT-4-v6 CR-5.b.1 The MUD manager shall cease pro- cessing the MUD file. loT-4-v4, loT-4-v6 CR-5.b.2 The MUD manager shall send locally defined policy to the router or switch that handles whether to allow or block traffic to and IoT-4-v4, IoT-4-v6